 The Sickle Cell Clinic provides outpatient care for patients with sickle cell disease and other hemoglobinopathies.
 The Clinic oversees the Day Hospital which is open six days a week to provide urgent management of patients with sickle cell disease and pain crisis or other problems.
 The Sickle Cell Transition Clinic sees young adults with sickle cell disease who are transitioning from the pediatric to the adult sickle cell clinic.
 Providers in the adult Sickle Cell clinic include JJ Strouse, MD, PhD, Nirmish Shah, MD, Soheir Adam, MD, Charity Oyedeji, MD, Joy Curry, NP, Katie Colosimo, NP, Shieghetha Edwards, NP, and Ranitha Dep, PA-C.

 Myeloproliferative Neoplasms Clinic

 The MPN Clinic sees patients with polycythemia vera, essential thrombocytosis, and primary myelofibrosis.
 Providers who see patients in the MPN Clinic include Sandy El Bitar, MD and Srikala Addepalli, MD.

 Apheresis Outpatient Service

 The Apheresis Service provides outpatient care in Duke Clinic 2N.
 The service provides outpatient apheresis for patients with a wide variety of clinical conditions, including plasma exchange for thrombotic thrombocytopenic purpura and red cell exchange for sickle cell disease.
 Dr. Grace Lee is the Medical Director of the Apheresis Service.
-Providers in the Apheresis Outpatient Service include Regina Crawford, MD, Kelsey Starnes, NP, Joy Curry, NP, and Soheir Adam, MD.
+Providers in the Apheresis Outpatient Service include Kelsey Starnes, NP, Joy Curry, NP, and Soheir Adam, MD.

-Durham VA Medical Center.
 The Division of Hematology provides outpatient subspecialty service at the Durham VAMC.
-Providers who see patients at the Durham VAMC include Dr. Arcasoy, Dr. Crawford, and Dr. Metjian.
+Providers who see patients at the Durham VAMC include Ammon Fager, MD, PhD.